linnovate/handbook/README.md

 **goal**
 Q: what is our **motivation** ?
-A: we want to create a connection between **a code change(call it "a commit")** to an **automatic action(call it "a build")** which takes our code as a parameter and test it .
+A: we want to create connection between changes to our code and an automatic process which take our code commit as a parameter and prepare a build for it.

 **the build process:**
-Q: how to create 1 build for 1 commit ?
+Q: sound like integration between 2 servers, no ?
-A: we use gitlab to store our code, and gitlab-ci server for creating a **build** for each code **commit**.
+A: yes, we use gitlab to store our code, and gitlab-ci server for creating a **build** on each code **commit**.

-the gitlab-ci it the bridge between our code and the machine which run an operating system  and knows how to run spacific tasks ( for example: for a mean application we need the O.S to have Mongo and Node and Npm ).
+**customising the test environment**
+Q: how we test selenium for 1 project , and we use karma to test a 2nd project  ?
+A: the gitlab-ci server is a bridge between different kind of "testers" and the repositories stored on the gitlab.

+**how to customize a tester  ?**
+- the tester is actually called the "runner-machine" it stores a machine which dedicated to run a project of type X.
+-

+**Example: how to test my project using selenium ?**
+- the integrator person has to create a machine which runs selenium.
+- this runner-machine has to registered itself on the gitlab-ci server.
+- the gitlab-ci server eventualy list the available runners
+- the developer should pick a runner-machine which suite his projects needs.